proactionhq/proaction/examples/unstable-github-ref/README.md

 # Unstable GitHub Ref Example

-This example workflow shows how the [unstable github ref](https://docs.proaction.io) works.
+This example workflow shows how the [unstable github ref](https://docs.proaction.io) check works.

 The workflow in this example has several steps: